TUM-FAF/IDE/MIDPS_LAB_1.md

   This laboratory work will consist of both mandatory and optional tasks.
   In order to get a passing grade you will have to execute mandatory tasks, present a report, and pass the quiz, given the fact that your work is submitted before deadline.
-  Laboratory work is considered as successfully passed after fulfilling the following steps:

   _Note:_